 Step 4: Use HEPA filtered Vacuum to Remove Mold Spores

-A HEPA filter should catch errant spores, so mold growth doesn’t start again.
+A HEPA filter should catch errant spores so mold growth doesn’t start again.

-Note: If the Mold contaminated area you’ve encountered exceeds regular mold (surface) conditions, and you need to remove mold-contaminated building materials such as drywall, insulation, studs, flooring, etc., then Mold Remediation will be required instead of a Mold chemical cleaning process.
+Note: If the mold-contaminated area you’ve encountered exceeds regular mold (surface) conditions and you need to remove mold-contaminated building materials such as drywall, insulation, studs, flooring, etc., then Mold Remediation will be required instead of a Mold chemical cleaning process.

 See the Steps below on How to Remediate Mold

-The Best Wet Dry Vacs for Mold – Read The Article Here
+The Best Wet Dry Vacs for MoldRead The Article Here

-Mold Remediation: How To Remove All Mold-Contaminated Materials From Home
+Mold Remediation: How To Remove Mold-Contaminated Materials.

-The following seven steps will show you how to remove mold-affected building materials.
-However, if the contaminated material is more extensive than 10 square feet, you’re likely better off calling in a professional to handle it.
+However, if the contaminated material is more extensive than 10 square feet, you’re likely better off calling a professional to handle it.
 Please read the EPA guidelines for mold removal here.

 Once the repair work has been completed, Test the area (roof, walls, plumbing) to ensure you have remedied the moisture problem.

-Step 2: Protect Yourself (PPE)
+Step 2: Wearing Mold Protection Equipment (PPE)

 This starts with a Tyvek cover-up, a professional-grade respirator, safety goggles, and thick rubber gloves.

-Also, don’t forget to run a fan to exhaust air out of the room you’re working in, to direct airborne mold spores outside and prevent them from spreading to other areas of your house.
+Also, don’t forget to run a fan to exhaust air out of the room you’re working in to direct airborne mold spores outside and prevent them from spreading to other areas of your house.

-Step 3: Quarantine the Area
+Step 3: How To Quarantine Area With Mold

-Before you begin to work on Black Mold affected areas: Close off all the vents leading to and from the space.
+Before you begin to work on Black mold-affected areas, Close off all the vents leading to and from the space.
 Plastic wrap and painter’s tape should prevent air from moving into other non-contaminated areas of the house.
-Use a shop vac with a HEPA filter to remove loose mold spores before you begin work.

-Step 4: Remove Mold from Building Materials
+Step 4: How to Remove Mold from Building Materials

-Once you have the right safety protection in place, use a shop vac and manually remove the flooring, drywall, or other material that has become mold-infested.
+Once you have the proper safety protection in place, use a shop vac and manually remove the flooring, drywall, or other material that has become mold-infested.
 Go slow, and be careful not to kick up too much dust, as the dust can carry spores with it.

-Also, be sure that you have a safe and environmentally friendly way of disposing of the material you remove.
+Also, be sure you have a safe and environmentally friendly way of disposing of the material you remove.

-The Best Wet Dry Vacs for Mold – See Here >
+The Best Wet Dry Vacs for MoldSee Here >

-Just because the surfaces with mold are gone doesn’t mean that all mold spores have been eliminated.
-Before proceeding, you should wash down studs or other surfaces that were previously in contact with the material you removed with a mold-killing chemical.
+Before proceeding, you should wash down studs or other surfaces previously in contact with the material you removed with a mold-killing chemical.

 If the affected material surface allows it, use one of the mold-killing chemicals discussed under “Mold Cleaning Agents” above.
-Again, our highest-rated suggestion for chemical mold killers is “Concrobium Mold Control”.
+Again, our highest-rated suggestion for chemical mold killers is “Concrobium Mold Control.”

 If you’re removing mold from drywall, check and remove or treat any wet or affected insulation and studs underneath, as these materials may also be contaminated by mold.

-Once the full remediation has been completed, you can replace the material you’ve removed from your house with new building materials and clean up any room you’ve worked in.
-As a final precaution, lightly wash all new surfaces once after installation to be sure you’ve killed all mold spores.
+Once the full remediation has been completed, you can replace the materials you removed from your house with new building materials and clean up any rooms you’ve worked in.

 Once the full mold remediation has been completed and the site has been thoroughly cleaned up, you should monitor the work for a few weeks afterward to confirm your mold remediation work was a complete success: